Superintendents Compendium

 Determination: This closure allows all park employees the opportunity to enjoy these holidays with their families and friends.

 The Superintendent may close any portion of the park and/or roadways to public access during prescribed fires, periods of ice, snow, or any other potentially hazardous conditions or emergencies.
 Roadways may be closed with gates, barricades, or other traffic control devices.
-Driving around or past these devices are prohibited.
+Driving around or past these devices is prohibited.

 Locations Closed to Public Access